 As confidence increases in identifying suspicious behaviour, these processes can be automated and used to trigger different agent or automated system action.
-Further, voice biometrics systems can also be used in an identification mode such that when they are unable to confirm the identify a legitimate customer they can also check to see whether the speaker is more like a known imposter and trigger different agent or automated system action as a result.
+Further, voice biometrics systems can also be used in an identification mode such that when they are unable to confirm the identity of a legitimate customer they can also check to see whether the speaker is more like a known imposter and trigger a different agent or automated system action as a result.
 Known imposters can be identified from analysis of voice biometric data as well as post-incident analysis of fraud cases.

 As confidence in the detection, mechanisms improves they can be deployed further forward and even deny frequent imposters access to services.
 Whether an organisation chooses to go this far depends on their end game strategy.